-During the 42nd Human Rights Council Session under Item 3 Interactive Dialogue (ID) on the Special Rapporteur on the Human Rights to Safe Drinking Water and Sanitation, Americans for Democracy & Human Rights in Bahrain (ADHRB) delivered an oral statement on how the Saudi and Emirati aggression in Yemen is affecting the provision of clear drinking water and sanitation services.
-There are currently more than 19.3 Yemenis without access to water and sanitation facilities in the country.
+During the 42nd Human Rights Council Session under Item 3 Interactive Dialogue (ID) on the Special Rapporteur on the Human Rights to Safe Drinking Water and Sanitation, Americans for Democracy & Human Rights in Bahrain (ADHRB) delivered an oral statement on how Saudi and Emirati aggression in Yemen is affecting the provision of clean drinking water and sanitation services.
+There are currently more than 19.3 million Yemenis without access to such facilities in the country.

 Click here for the PDF format and please find the statement below.